11 steps to incorporating in Oman

 - Engagement with Client: Prior to the start of incorporation procedures in Oman, our Client i) settles Healy Consultants’ fees ii) signs and returns our Client engagement letter and iii) provides us with all of the required due diligence documents;

-- Planning: Healy Consultants drafts a detailed incorporation engagement project plan, mapping out by week each step to engagement completion, optimizing transparency and setting Client expectations;
+- Planning: Healy Consultants drafts a detailed incorporation engagement project plan, mapping out by week each step to engagement completion, optimising transparency and setting Client expectations;

-- Capital account opening: Healy Consultants assists our Client with opening a corporate bank account with an Omani bank.
-Our Client deposits the paid-up share capital of US$390,000 (US$52,000 in some cases) and supplies Healy Consultants with a certificate of deposit and bank statement;
+- Capital account opening (required only if the MOCI imposes the legal entity paid-up share capital): Healy Consultants assists our Client with opening a corporate bank account with an Omani bank.
+Our Client deposits the paid-up share capital and supplies Healy Consultants with a certificate of deposit and bank statement;

-- Incorporation: Healy Consultants then submits the i) translated and legalized opening forms ii) municipality approval and iii) share capital certificate to the MOCI.
-The Form of Declaration of Business Particulars is filled with the Tax Department of the Finance Ministry;
+- Incorporation: Healy Consultants submits i) translated and legalised opening forms ii) municipality approval and iii) share capital certificate to the MOCI.
+The Form of Declaration of Business Particulars is filled with the Tax Department of the Finance Ministry.

 - Application for visas: Healy Consultants applies for all the necessary work visas from the Directorate General of Passport and Residence (DGPR).
-DGPR then provides a login ID and password to register individuals for employment with the company;
+DGPR then provides a login ID and password to register individuals for employment with the company.
+Before visa issuance, our Client must travel to Oman to get fingerprint and biometrics recorded in the government system;

 - Registration of employees: Companies with Omani employees are registered with the Public Authority for Social Insurance and a company seal is made.
 Healy Consultants will assist our Clients with applications to hire both Omani and non-Omani workers.
-Note that the proportion of Omani workers required by the Omanization law will vary by industry;
+Note that the proportion of Omani workers required by law (known as Omanisation) will vary by industry;

-- Bank account conversion: Healy Consultants will assist your Client to convert the capital account into a business current account and apply for the online banking services;
+- Bank account conversion: Healy Consultants will assist our Client to convert the capital account into a business current account and apply for online banking services;

-- Engagement completion: Following engagement completion, Healy Consultants couriers a full company kit to our Client, including the original Omani corporate documents, unopened bank correspondence and a Client feedback survey.
+- Engagement completion: Following engagement completion, Healy Consultants couriers a full company kit to our Client, including the original Oman corporate documents, unopened bank correspondence and a Client feedback survey.

 Frequently asked questions